course-dprep/ratings_series_imdb/README.md

 | genres (string array)     | Includes up to three genres associated with the title                                         |
 | rating (double)           | Weighted average of all the individual user ratings                                           |
 | n_votes (integer)         | Number of votes the title has received                                                        |

+## Results
+After conducting this research and inspecting the research question, the following can be concluded based on the output:
+- The lenght of a TV episode does impact the rating of the specific show.
+The results of our research show that the length of a TV episode positively impact the ratings of that show.
+A longer episode generally thus means a higher rating.
+- On the other hand, when the number of seasons of a TV show increases, the lower the ratings for that show become.
+A possible explanation could be that the consumer engagement fades over time as the number of seasons for the show increase.

 ## Reference List
 - Danaher, P. J., Dagger, T. S., & Smith, M. S. (2011).
 Forecasting television ratings.
 International Journal of Forecasting, 27(4), 1215–1240. https://doi.org/10.1016/j.ijforecast.2010.08.002